ryanw-mobile/giphy-trending/README.md

 The Android Development world is currently experiencing a shift of technology stack.
-Besides migrating from Java to Kotlin, we have a choice of Coroutines over RxJava, Hilt over Dagger, and JetPack Compose over the traditional XML/RecyclerView layouts.
+Besides migrating from Java to Kotlin, we have a choice of Coroutines over RxJava, Hilt over Dagger, and JetPack Compose over the traditional XML View layouts.

-This Sample App is for demonstrating the traditional approach which applies XML UI, RxJava, and Dagger. `Coroutines` / `suspend functions`, Kotlin `flow` are used for `PreferencesDataStore` because `RxJava` really has no advantages here.
-Personally I would recommend `Coroutines` over `RxJava`, as it is much easier for coding common REST API Apps -- If we can have something done in a simple way, why make it complex?
+This Sample App is for demonstrating the traditional approach which applies XML UI, `Kotlin Coroutines`, `Kotlin Flow`, `Dagger Hilt`, `PreferencesDataStore`.

+Previously this App used `RxJava` but it is now being rewritten using `Coroutines` because it is much more simpler.

 ### High level architecture

 * Kotlin
 * MVVM architecture
 * [`Jetpack Databinding`](https://developer.android.com/jetpack/androidx/releases/databinding)
-* Live Data
+* Kotlin Flow (replacing Live Data)
 * Material 3 with light and dark mode theming
 * [Travis-CI](https://travis-ci.org/) - CI